webdevsuman/INANCE/README.md

 ### Continued development

-I am still curious how I can position correctly the Get in Touch section horizontal line which gets transformed into a vertical line in small screens.
-In the Follow Us section its the same thing - for small screens, the position is not yet correct.
+I am still curious how I can position correctly the Get in Touch section horizontal line which gets transformed into a vertical line in medium screens and small screens without code repeatition.
+In the Follow Us section its the same thing - for medium screens, the position is not yet perfect.
 I would appreciate any helpful tips.

 ## Author